willmonahan/interactive-practice/README.md

 Treat this practice exam the same way you'd treat the actual final exam.
 It's designed to be open book (more like open everything), so feel free to Google things, reference your previous assignments, or look at any of the examples that Craig has on the class website (I would recommend combing through them once or twice before the exam to jog your memory.)

 I've create three challenges: one using normal p5, one using AR, and one using VR.
 On the actual exam, Craig is going to give you three challenges as well, and ask you to choose any 2 of the 3 that you want to complete.
-I would recommend you try to do all 3 here if you have time, to review.
+I would recommend you try to do all 3 here if you have time, to best prepare for the final.

+I'll be including a blank 'boilerplate' link to start.
+I'll add that to this website later lmao

 ## [p5](p5)